Stockholm: Religion

 There are three active synagogues and a community of 4,300 members in Stockholm, which corresponds to 0.4% of Stockholm's population.
 It is the largest Jewish community in Scandinavia.

 Culture

-Apart from being Sweden's capital, Stockholm houses many national cultural institutions.
-The Stockholm region is home to three of Sweden's World Heritage Sites – spots judged as invaluable places that belong to all of humanity: The Drottningholm Palace, Skogskyrkogården (The Woodland Cemetery) and Birka.
+As the capital and largest city of Sweden, Stockholm is the primary centre for the country's cultural life.
+The Swedish Royal Academies, founded by various monarchs after the sixteenth century, award several prestigious awards and serve as intellectual institutions for the country's leading figures.
+The city also hosts several of Sweden's architectural masterpieces; the Stockholm region is home to three World Heritage Sites – spots judged as invaluable places that belong to all of humanity: Drottningholm Palace, Skogskyrkogården (The Woodland Cemetery) and Birka.
 In 1998, Stockholm was named European Capital of Culture.